-The ECJ recognized relatively early that the principle of effective judicial protection is a general principle of EU law stemming from the constitutional traditions common to the Member States, which has been enshrined in Articles 6 and 13 ECHR.7 In Marguerite Johnston, a case which concerned the principle of equal treatment between men and women, the ECJ found that "as the European Parliament, Council and Commission recognized (...) and as the Court has recognized in its decisions, the principles on which that Convention is based must be taken into consideration in Community law".8 The ECJ also found that "all persons have the right to obtain an effective remedy in a competent court against measures which they consider to be contrary to the principle of equal treatment for men and women" and that it was "for the Member States to ensure effective judicial control as regards compliance with the applicable provisions of Community law and of national legislation intended to give effect to the rights for which the directive provides".9 effective judicial review, which must be able to cover the legality of the reasons for the contested decision, presupposes in general that the court to which the matter is referred may require the competent authority to notify its reasons.
-But where, as in this case, it is more particularly a question of securing the effective protection of a fundamental right
+The ECJ recognized relatively early that the principle of effective judicial protection is a general principle of EU law stemming from the constitutional traditions common to the Member States, which has been enshrined in Articles 6 and 13 ECHR.
+In Marguerite Johnston, a case which concerned the principle of equal treatment between men and women, the ECJ found that "as the European Parliament, Council and Commission recognized (...) and as the Court has recognized in its decisions, the principles on which that Convention is based must be taken into consideration in Community law".
+The ECJ also found that "all persons have the right to obtain an effective remedy in a competent court against measures which they consider to be contrary to the principle of equal treatment for men and women" and that it was "for the Member States to ensure effective judicial control as regards compliance with the applicable provisions of Community law and of national legislation intended to give effect to the rights for which the directive provides".

-In Heylens, the ECJ was faced with a preliminary question seeking to establish whether the principle of the free movement of workers required that it must be possible for a decision refusing to recognize the equivalence of a diploma be made the subject of judicial proceedings.10
+In Heylens, the ECJ was faced with a preliminary question seeking to establish whether the principle of the free movement of workers required that it must be possible for a decision refusing to recognize the equivalence of a diploma be made the subject of judicial proceedings.